KRQE: Emmis and LIN ownership

 In 2000, Lee Enterprises exited television by selling its 15-station group to Emmis Communications of Indianapolis for $562.5 million.
 When Emmis opted to exit television five years later, KRQE was among five stations sold to LIN TV Corporation of Rhode Island.

 LIN added a second New Mexico TV station to its fold when it acquired KASA-TV (channel 2), Albuquerque's Fox affiliate, from Raycom Media in 2006.
 KRQE assumed production of KASA's 9 p.m. local newscast, previously provided by KOB, and integrated KASA's operations into its studios.
 In 2010, KWBQ and KASY became linked to KRQE again when ACME entered into a shared services agreement for back-office support functions for the stations.
 LIN was acquired two years later by Media General.

-Nexstar ownership
+Nexstar ownership and disaffiliation from CBS

 After purchasing LIN, Media General initially agreed to merge with the Meredith Corporation but faced a shareholder revolt in the wake of an unsolicited offer from Nexstar Broadcasting Group, which agreed to acquire the company in 2016.
 Nexstar's acquisition of Media General required 13 station divestitures, among them KASA, which was sold to Ramar Communications and became a Telemundo affiliate.
 The Fox affiliation was retained by Nexstar; upon the deal's closing on January 17, 2017, it became Fox New Mexico as a subchannel of KRQE and its satellite stations.

+KRQE and its satellites lost their CBS affiliation to KOAT-TV on August 1, 2026, as part of a modified renewal of most other Nexstar affiliations with CBS.
+Albuquerque was one of four markets where stations owned by Hearst Television assumed the CBS affiliation from Nexstar-owned stations in their markets.
+KRQE became a primary Fox affiliate with the change, with the second subchannel becoming an independent station, branded as KRQE Xtra.
+In the wake of the disaffiliation, the station announced plans to expand local news coverage and original non-news programming.